Contact details:

 Because coverage terms vary widely, comparing only premium can be misleading.
 A lower-cost policy may have a higher retention, narrower entity coverage, restrictive exclusions, or limited Side A protection.
 An independent brokerage can help compare coverage quality, not just price.

-Why Florida Business Leaders Should Review D&O Coverage Now
+Why Florida Business Leaders Should Review Their D&O Coverage

 Florida’s business environment rewards growth, but it also creates leadership exposure.
 Companies may be managing rising operating costs, property insurance challenges, severe weather planning, employee retention, financing pressure, and changing customer demand.
 Each of those issues can lead to difficult decisions by owners, executives, and boards.